 You are advised to arrive at your station at least 30 minutes before your bus departure.
 In Fes, the CTM bus station is very modern, and they will not give you a printed ticket if you have the ticket on your phone.
 Thirty minutes before departure it is possible to check in your big luggage.
 You will have to pay about 5 to 10 dirhams (I paid a different amount each time I rode and feel like they are very random about this).

-I remember at the CTM station in Fes there was a toilet but you had to pay for it and there was no toilet paper.
-Worst combination ever.
+I remember at the CTM station in Fes there was a toilet but you had to pay for it (this is fairly common in Morocco – always have small change on you!) and there was no toilet paper.
+Be prepared.

 CTM CHEFCHAOUEN BUS STATION